smbjorklund/media_update/doc/development-setup.md

 ## Development workflow

 Some commands you will run into often.
-If you don't understand what these do, please ask:
+If you don’t understand what these do, please ask:

     $ git checkout master